 The main office of NAIA is situated in Nashville, Tennessee.
 Our program activities extend across several counties throughout Tennessee.
 Our membership encompasses a wide variety of Tribes as well as numerous non-Native individuals.

-The Native American Indian Association of Tennessee, Incorporated (NAIA) is a service agency for Indians of Tennessee.
-It has been chartered as a tax-exempt non-profit corporation since October 1983, under provisions of section 501(c)3 of the Internal Revenue Code to improve the quality of life for Indians in Tennessee.
-NAIA has helped the Indian people in its service area to achieve the following goals:
+The Native American Indian Association of Tennessee, Incorporated (NAIA) is a service agency for Native American Indians of Tennessee.
+It has been chartered as a tax-exempt non-profit corporation since 1980, under provisions of section 501(c)3 of the federal Internal Revenue Code, to improve the quality of life for Native American Indians in Tennessee.
+NAIA serves the Native American Indian population of Tennessee with the following goals:

-NAIA is the only statewide non-profit organization with an all-Indian Board of Directors elected by the membership.
-NAIA represents the concerns of the more than 10,000 Native American Indian residents of Tennessee.
+NAIA is the only statewide non-profit organization with an all-Indian Executive Board of Directors elected by the membership.
+NAIA represents the concerns of the more than 30,000 Native American Indian residents of Tennessee.
 NAIA is a service organization based on the principles of self-determination and self-reliance.

-NAIA strives to represent all Native American Indians regardless of sex or tribe.
-Because there are no reservations in Tennessee, there has been no state or federal recognition of the Indian population and no services directed to them.
+NAIA strives to represent all Native American Indians regardless of sex or Tribe.
+Because there are no reservations in Tennessee, there has been no state or federal recognition of the Native American Indian population and no services directed to them.